ecomclub/ecomplus-store-template/README.md

 The
 <a href="https://vuejs.org/v2/guide/instance.html#Data-and-Methods" target="_blank">instance data</a>
-will be the object returned from
+will be an object with `body` property, `body` is the object returned from
 <a href="https://ecomstore.docs.apiary.io/" target="_blank">Store API</a>,
 with the same properties.